tince250/int-plugin/README.md

 ## Overview

-The **Error Wizard** plugin for IntelliJ IDEA enhances your development experience by allowing you to select error messages directly from the console and interact with a chatbot powered by Groq's LLaMA language model.
+The **Error Wizard** plugin for IntelliJ IDEA enhances your development experience by allowing you to select parts of your code causing error messages and interact with a chatbot powered by Groq's LLaMA language model.
 This plugin aims to provide immediate context and assistance for error messages, streamlining debugging and development.

 ## Features